15 Digital Marketing Metrics to Focus On for Business Growth

 When you know exactly which of your channels are helping you convert better.

-You’ll be able to improve your ROI by simply focusing on it more in terms of efforts and investment.
+You’ll be able to improve your digital marketing ROI by simply focusing on it more in terms of efforts and investment.

 Here’s an example of an average conversion rate by source from an ecommerce site.